What Are The 4 Pillars Of Democracy?

 Even in 2026, many democracies face challenges like:

-That is why protecting democratic pillars matters more than ever.
+That is why protecting democracy pillars matters more than ever.

 How Citizens Can Strengthen Democracy